athertahir/python-machine-learning-by-example/Lab Guides/Chapter03/Episode_2.md

 ![](./3.png)

 ##### Run Notebook
-The Notebook opens in a new browser window.
-You can create a new notebook or open a local one.
-Check out the local folder `work/Chapter03` for several sample notebooks.
-Open and run `.ipynb` in the `work` folder.

-You can open the Jupyter Notebook at `<host-ip>:<port>/notebooks/work/Chapter03/nmf_newsgroups.ipynb`
+Open and run Jupyter Notebook `nmf_newsgroups.ipynb`

 # Topic modeling using LDA
 Let's explore another popular topic modeling algorithm, latent Dirichlet allocation (LDA).
 LDA is a generative probabilistic graphical model that explains each input document by means of a mixture of topics with certain probabilities.
 Again, topic in topic modeling means a collection of words with a certain connection.
 In other words, LDA basically deals with two probability values, P(term | topic) and P(topic | document).
 This can be difficult to understand at the beginning.
 So, let's start from the bottom, the end result of an LDA model.